LuLuEhret/Field_Sentry/README.md

 `pip install tqdm`

 ### Change the path to the local json file
-In the file `config/api_credits_path.json`, change the path to where is located the file named "local.json" (usually in the folder InsolReports/Scripts)
+In the `config/api_credits_path.json` file, change the path to where the "local.json" file is located (usually in the InsolReports/Scripts folder) so that the API can access the credits.

 ## How to run